 In order to establish a high-quality POCUS program, it is suggested programs follow the following outline:

 Determine the type of POCUS examinations to be performed.

 Train the group.

 Incentivize group members to complete training and credentialing.

 Perform ongoing training and continuous quality improvement (CQI).

 The ultrasound program director is an individual with expertise in POCUS who oversees the training program.
 This should ideally be a physician who has completed a fellowship in POCUS.
 Residency training programs should have an ultrasound program director who is fellowship-trained—or has met the same training requirements—as they are training the next generation of clinicians.
 ACEP and its CUAP recommend that, at minimum, the ultrasound director has completed a management course or an ultrasound preceptorship focused on POCUS management.

 In some instances, the ultrasound director is someone from outside the group who is hired on an hourly basis.
 Whenever possible, it is advantageous to establish this role within the group because the process of training other group members is continuous and easier to accomplish when the ultrasound director is readily available.
-The group should acknowledge that the ultrasound director will invest a considerable amount of time on initial training, and ...
+The group should acknowledge that the ultrasound director will invest a considerable amount of time on ...